AtrCheema/SeqMetrics/paper/paper.md

 streamlit at https://seqmetrics.streamlit.app .
 There are two ways of providing input in this web-based GUI.
-The first method consists of providing the input data arrays by copying and pasting the true and predicted arrays (Fig. 2).
-Another way is by importing CSV or Excel files into the interface (Fig 3).
+The first method consists of providing the input data arrays by copying and pasting the true and predicted arrays (\autoref{fig2}).
+Another way is by importing CSV or Excel files into the interface (\autoref{fig3}).
 This streamlines the process of entering true and predicted values for evaluation.
 The GUI provides a clean and organized layout, guiding users through the evaluation workflow with clear instructions.
 With its simplicity and ease of use, the GUI empowers users to perform regression and classification